 First, we establish that self-similarity does not reduce the minimax complexity of the problem at hand.
 Then, we show that when payoffs are self-similar, it is possible to design smoothness-adaptive policies.
-We devise a general policy \newam{termed Smoothness-Adaptive Contextual Bandits (\texttt{SACB})} that, under self-similarity, guarantees rate-optimal performance without prior information on the smoothness of payoffs.
-The \texttt{SACB} policy adapts a Lepski's method to efficiently estimate the smoothness of self-similar payoff functions throughout the sequential decision process, while leveraging the structure of effective off-the-shelf non-adaptive policies that are designed to perform well under accurate smoothness specification.
+We devise a general policy \oldnewam{termed Smoothness-Adaptive Contextual Bandits (\texttt{SACB})} that, under self-similarity, guarantees rate-optimal performance without prior information on the smoothness of payoffs.
+The \texttt{SACB} policy adapts Lepski's method to efficiently estimate the smoothness of self-similar payoff functions throughout the sequential decision process, while leveraging the structure of effective off-the-shelf non-adaptive policies that are designed to perform well under accurate smoothness specification.

-We establish that, when paired with off-the-shelf input policies that guarantee the optimal regret rate under accurate smoothness specification, our policy guarantees (up to a logarithmic factor) the latter regret rate without any prior information on the smoothness of payoffs.
+We establish that when our policy is paired with off-the-shelf input policies that guarantee the optimal regret rate under accurate smoothness specification, it guarantees (up to a logarithmic factor) the latter regret rate without any prior information on the smoothness of payoffs.

 The \texttt{SACB} policy and its analysis therefore show how a variant of Lepski's approach, which was designed for learning smoothness in \emph{static} settings, can be appropriately adapted for obtaining performance guarantees in a \emph{dynamic} operational setting that is applied in many practical settings.
-Particularly, we show that such an approach, together with leveraging structure of effective non-adaptive policies, can lead to smoothness-adaptivity and near-optimality in the non-parametric contextual MAB problem without prior knowledge on the smoothness of payoffs.
+Particularly, we show that such an approach, together with leveraging the structure of effective non-adaptive policies, can lead to smoothness adaptivity and near-optimality in the non-parametric contextual MAB problem without prior knowledge of the smoothness of payoffs.

-We demonstrate our approach by leveraging non-adaptive policies designed for payoff functions that are at most Lipschitz-smooth \citep{perchet2013multi} and at least Lipschitz-smooth \citep{hu2019smooth} to guarantee near-optimality without prior information on the underlying payoff smoothness.
+We demonstrate our approach by leveraging non-adaptive policies designed for payoff functions that are at most Lipschitz smooth \citep{perchet2013multi} and at least Lipschitz smooth \citep{hu2019smooth} to guarantee rate optimality without prior information on the underlying payoff smoothness.